HalilDeniz/CryptoChat/Readme.md

 ## Contact

-If you have any questions, comments, or suggestions about CryptChat, please feel free to contact me:
+If you have any questions, comments, or suggestions about CryptoChat, please feel free to contact me:

 - LinkedIn: [Halil Ibrahim Deniz](https://www.linkedin.com/in/halil-ibrahim-deniz/)
 - TryHackMe: [Halilovic](https://tryhackme.com/p/halilovic)